 Based on data from scientific computer models, Io formed in a region around Jupiter where water ice was plentiful.
 Io's heat, combined with the possibility that there was water on Io shortly after it was formed, could have made life possible, although Jupiter's radiation would have removed the water from the surface.

 The moon's most distinctive features are its volcanoes.
 Aside from Earth, Io is the only known body in the solar system to have observed active volcanoes.
 While Galileo had made some cryptic notes inferring possible volcanic activity, NASA's Voyager spacecraft discovered Io's volcanoes in 1979.

-Because of the volcanic activity, Io’s atmosphere contains mostly sulphur dioxide.
-Io’s orbit cuts across Jupiter’s powerful magnetic lines of force, turning Io into an electric generator.
-As Jupiter rotates, the magnetic forces strip away about a ton (1,000 kg) of Io’s material every second.
+Because of the volcanic activity, Io's atmosphere contains mostly sulphur dioxide.
+Io's orbit cuts across Jupiter's powerful magnetic lines of force, turning Io into an electric generator.
+As Jupiter rotates, the magnetic forces strip away about a ton of Io's material every second.
 The material becomes ionized and forms a doughnut-shaped cloud of radiation called a plasma torus.
-Some of the ions are pulled into Jupiter’s upper atmosphere and create auroras.
+Some of the ions are pulled into Jupiter's upper atmosphere and create auroras.
+An example of this activity was spotted by the Hubble Space Telescope, which revealed the influences of Io and another Jovian moon, Ganymede, in Jupiter's auroras in 2018.